John Brown of Wamphray

+John Brown was a Scottish preacher.
+A supporter of the Scottish Reformation, he refused to follow the episcopal church of the king of England, and preached as a Covenanter.

-John Brown, of Wamphray, church leader, was probably born at Kirkcudbright; he graduated at the university of Edinburgh 24 July 1630.
+Brown, of Wamphray, church leader, was probably born at Kirkcudbright; he graduated at the university of Edinburgh 24 July 1630.
 He was probably not settled till 1655, although he comes first into notice in some highly complimentary references to him in Samuel Rutherford's letters in 1637.
 In the year 1655 he was ordained minister of the parish of Wamphray in Annandale.
 For many years he seems to have been quietly engaged in his pastoral duties, in which he must have been very efficient, for his name still lives in the district in affectionate remembrance.
-After the restoration he was not only compelled by the acts of Parliament of 1662 to leave his charge, but he was one of a few ministers who were arrested and banished, owing to the ability and earnestness with which they had opposed the arbitrary conduct of the king in the affairs of the church.
+After the Stuart restoration he was not only compelled by the acts of Parliament of 1662 to leave his charge, but he was one of a few ministers who were arrested and banished, owing to the ability and earnestness with which they had opposed the arbitrary conduct of the king in the affairs of the church.
 On 6 November 1662 he was sentenced to be kept a close prisoner in the Tolbooth of Edinburgh, his crime being that he had called some ministers ‘false knaves’ for keeping synod with the archbishop.
 The state of the prison causing his health to break down, he was banished 11 December from the king’s dominions, and ordered not to return on pain of death.
 He went to Holland.
 In 1676 Charles II urged the States-General to banish him from their country, a step which they refused to take.
 For a few years he was minister of the Scottish church in Rotterdam, and shortly before his death, which occurred in 1679, he took part in the ordination of Richard Cameron.